Ouranosinc/scen_workflow_afr/README.md

 - data shown on plots always saved as .csv files; an attempt is made to load these files to regenerate plots;
 - improved aesthetics of visual elements (using matplotlib, hvplot, altair and plotly, depending on the context);
-- now saving NetCDF files with the same coordinate names ('longitude' and 'latitude') and eliminating unnecssary variables to reduce the volume of files generated during the analysis.
+- now saving NetCDF files with the same coordinate names ('longitude' and 'latitude') and eliminating unnecssary variables to reduce the volume of files generated during the analysis;
+- removed the option to optimize the selection of quantile mapping parameters.

 ## Contributing